-Ronin Contemporary is pleased to showcase the luminscent, abstract prints of Hiroyuki Tajima.
-Exploring rich colors and entrancing textures, Tajima’s abstract woodblock prints express the freedom and imagination of individual artistic expression.
+Hiroyuki Tajima is a 20th century printmaker.
+Exploring rich colors and entrancing textures, Tajima’s abstract woodblock prints express a freedom and imagination.
 Sometimes fantastical, sometimes deeply sensitive, sometimes powerful, these abstract woodblock prints have the ability to emotionally move the viewer through innovative technique, luminous gold, and saturated, textured planes of color.
-His work is renowned for being some of the most important abstract art of the postwar period, blending East and West and celebrating the power of the individual artistic imagination.
+His work is renowned as some of the most significant abstract art of the postwar period.

 Born in Tokyo in 1911, Hiroyuki Tajima graduated from Nihon University in 1932.
 He continued his studies at Tokyo School of Fine Arts, graduating from the Western-style painting division in 1934.
 He also studied woodblock printing with Yoshio Nagase and fabric dyeing under Matsugoro Hirokawa during this time.
 Tajima made his first print in 1946 and joined Bijutsu Bunka Kyokai that same year.
 This organization was instrumental in the revitalization of abstract printing and surrealist painting in the wake of World War II.
 Between 1950 and 1952, Tajima took a break from printmaking to write short stories and poetry.
 He returned to printmaking in the 1960s, participating in international exhibitions and exploring unlikely materials and complex textures in his abstract prints.

 Imagination is the highest kite one can fly - Anonymous